-Spherical mirrors are the mirrors which have the shape of piece cut out of a spherical surface.
+Spherical mirrors are the mirrors which have the shape of a piece cut out of a spherical surface.
 The surface may be either curved inwards or outwards.
-Spherical mirrors can be of two types: Convex mirror and concave mirror.
+It can be defined as:

-Concave mirror: A spherical mirror whose reflecting surface faces towards the center of the sphere i.e., curved inwards is known as concave mirror.
+A spherical mirror whose reflecting surface faces towards the centre of the sphere i.e., curved inwards is known as a concave mirror.

 Use of concave mirror:

-- Satellite Dishes: One of the most important use of concave mirror is satellite dishes.
+- Satellite Dishes: One of the most important uses of a concave mirror is satellite dishes.
 These are used to receive the weaker signals sent from the communication satellites and then amplify it.
-These signals strikes the concave mirror in parallel rays and gets reflected back.
+These signals strike the concave mirror in parallel rays and get reflected back.
 These reflected rays are concentrated at the focus of the mirror.
 The main purpose of this mirror is to gather weaker signals coming from large areas and concentrate them at one point.

 - Dentist’s mirror: The concave mirrors helps the dentist to focus light on the tooth to be examined.

-- Rear view mirror: The side view mirror of car forms a small and erect image with the help of convex mirrors which helps to see the way behind the car.
+- Rearview mirror: The side view mirror of the car forms a small and erect image with the help of convex mirrors which helps to see the way behind the car.